Quantum Field as a quantum cellular automaton: the Dirac free evolution in one dimension: The one particle-sector of the Dirac automaton

-Notice that the choice of smooth function $g(k,t)$ corresponds to a two-component vector $|\psi(x,t)\>$ that is Schwartz on the real line, as for the field of QFT.
-We are thus evaluating the asymptotic field-limit of the QCA.

-The approximation \eqref{eq:approxstate} works well in all regimes, namely for any mass $m$ and momentum $k$.
-We can test the accuracy of the approximation by comparing $|\tilde\psi(x,t)\>$ with the automaton simulation for given initial state.
-In Fig. \ref{fig:Hermite} we show an example in the Planckian ultrarelativistic regime.
-Here the Schwartz-class field state \eqref{eq:smoothstate} is a superposition of Hermite functions (the polynomials $H_j(x)$ multiplied by the Gaussian) peaked around a very high momentum $k_0=3\pi/10$ and for inertial mass $m=0.6$.
+We can test the accuracy of the approximation by comparing it with the automaton simulation.
+In Fig.~\ref{fig:Hermite} we show an example where the initial state \eqref{eq:smoothstate} is a superposition of Hermite functions (the polynomials $H_j(x)$ multiplied by the Gaussian) peaked around a very high momentum $k_0=3\pi/10$ and for inertial mass $m=0.6$.
 The mean value moves at the group velocity given by the drift coefficient $v$.
 One can notice how the approximation remains accurate even for small position spreads of few Planck lengths.
 For a spread $\hat\sigma$ of the order of a Fermi as in a typical particle physics scenario, the time $t$ needed for a significant departure would be comparable to many universe life-times.